Aw3K/ServersList/README.md

 Servers must be added in database, only name and ip must be set, id should be generated automatically and other values will be set by plugin.

+As of v1.1.0, theres now an option for inserting server into database using commands, same as deleting or changing offset.
+Look commands below.

 All lines outputted by plugin can be set in langs, instructions on how to do it are in project as file, including logo, colors and more.

 Commands:

-- css_servers/css_serwery <name> <- searches for specyfic servers or displays whole list if no argument is set
+- css_servers/css_serwery <name> <- searches for specyfic servers or displays whole list if no argument is set, no permission needed for it to use

-- css_serverslist <INFO|RELOAD> <- displays info about plugin (version, server identifier as id from database/-1 if couldn't be found, database connection) / reloads configuration
+(css_/!)serverslist <OPTION> <ARGUMENTS>
+-  BASIC OPTIONS:
+-  <HELP> - displays list of commands
+-  <INFO> - displays information about plugin such as version/database/permissions
+-  <RSERVERS> - run async task for servers reload from database
+-  ROOT OPTIONS:
+-  <LIST> - gathers and displays raw data about servers from database
+-  <NAME> <"NAME OF SERVER"> - updates name of current server or inserts row into database if not exist, name must be inside ""
+-  <DELETE> <SERVER ID> - deletes record of server from database with a given id
+-  <OFFSET> <SERVER ID> <NEW VALUE> - change value of max_players_offset in database at given server id
+-  <RELOAD> - reloads plugin configuration, hooks again to server id

 Example how list will look like after typing css_servers | !servers